alexanderriou/AIAA-BOBSAT-Hackathon-Fall-2026/drafts.md

 ## General Spec

+Todo:
+Find tutorial to cover topic of interest.

+Use tutorial to drive requirements.

 What is the mission?
 Mass budget?
 Lifespan?

 Size requirements?

 ## Detailed Spec: Space Vehicle Engineering

 How much does it weigh?
-How light can it get.

 Battery vs storage vs other